safing/docs/portmaster/install/linux.md

 ---

 Please note that we only support the latest stable and LTS versions.
-We may be able to help out with other systems, but won't be able to invest a lot of time in order to keep focus.
+We may be able to help out with other systems, but will not be able to invest a lot of time in order to keep focus.

 The installers should take care of any needed dependencies.
-Please report if it doesn't!
+[Please report back](https://github.com/safing/portmaster/issues/new?template=bug-report.md) if they do not!

 ⚠️ Please note that the Portmaster updates itself and that the provided packages are only meant for an initial install.
 Uninstalling the package from your system will properly uninstall and remove the Portmaster.